Price gouging: Online Merchants Guild v. Cameron, 2020

 This complaint relates to online merchants selling necessary products on Amazon during the US national state of emergency invoked in response to the COVID-19 pandemic.
-Amazon is a leading e-commerce platform that has seen an increase of market capitalization of more than $570 billion throughout the pandemic.
 The Online Merchants Guild, a trade association for online merchants, filed a case in Kentucky on the basis that state regulations against price gouging are unconstitutional in the online marketplace since online merchants are unable to control pricing by state.
-The U.S. District Court for the Eastern District of Kentucky sided with the Online Merchants Guild on June 23, 2020, and agreed that the Kentucky Attorney General cannot enforce the price gouging regulations on Amazon sellers.
-The case is set to be reviewed by the Sixth Circuit Court of Appeals.
+Judge Gregory Van Tatenhove sided with the Online Merchants Guild on June 23, 2020, saying that the Kentucky Attorney General cannot enforce the price gouging regulations on Amazon sellers.
+The Sixth Circuit Court of Appeals unanimously overturned that ruling in April of 2021.

 Price gouging-related lawsuits during the COVID-19 pandemic

 In response to the issuance of emergency price gouging regulations, multiple state attorneys general and federal agencies have investigated potential cases of price gouging impacting consumers and agencies.
 Since regulatory measures vary by state, there is no uniform interpretation of price gouging violations, and it is left to state courts to decide.